PioneerAIAcademy/prompt-optimizer/README.md

 When choosing failures to learn from:

-1. **Cover your failure clusters** - Aim for at least 1-2 representative examples per cluster.
-If clustering identifies 4 failure modes, select 4-8 examples, not a fixed number.
+1. **Cluster first** - Always run "Cluster Failures" before selecting examples.
+This reveals the distinct failure patterns in your data.
-2. **Use clustering first** - Run "Cluster Failures" to understand the failure landscape before selecting examples
+2. **1-2 examples per cluster** - Select 1-2 representative examples from each cluster.
+If clustering identifies 4 failure modes, select 4-8 examples total.
 3. **Pick clear failures** - Choose unambiguous failures over edge cases.
 The optimizer learns better from clear patterns.
-4. **Diversity over volume** - 5-8 well-chosen examples covering different clusters beat 15 random ones.
+4. **Diversity over volume** - Examples covering different clusters teach more than many examples of the same failure.
 The goal is coverage, not quantity.

 ### Writing Good Initial Prompts